Tower of Hanoi: Iterative solution

 A simple solution for the toy puzzle is to alternate moves between the smallest piece and a non-smallest piece.
 When moving the smallest piece, always move it to the next position in the same direction (to the right if the starting number of pieces is even, to the left if the starting number of pieces is odd).
 If there is no tower position in the chosen direction, move the piece to the opposite end, but then continue to move in the correct direction.
 For example, if you started with three pieces, you would move the smallest piece to the opposite end, then continue in the left direction after that.
 When the turn is to move the non-smallest piece, there is only one legal move.
 Doing this will complete the puzzle in the fewest moves.

 Simpler statement of iterative solution

-For an even number of disks: